Cheyenne Jackson shares touching tribute to 9/11 hero Mark Bingham

 Along with other passengers and crew members, Bingham was able to overcome the terrorists who hijacked United Airlines 93, which was on its way from Newark, New Jersey to San Francisco.

-United Airlines 93 plane ended up crashing in Shanksville, Pennsylvania, killing all 44 people on board.
+United Airlines 93 ended up crashing in Shanksville, Pennsylvania, killing all 44 people on board.
 It was the only one of the four hijacked planes that day not to reach its intended target.

 Without the action taken by those on board, many more people might have died it the plane reached its intended target — believed to be Washington DC.